This is the multi-page printable view of this section. Click here to print.

 Log

-ServiceWatch logs allow you to monitor, store, and access log files collected from the resources of the services that provide logs.
+By using ServiceWatch logs, you can monitor, store, and access log files collected from the resources of the service that provides the logs.

 Log Group1Log Group1Log Group1Log Group2Log Group2Log Group2